LantareCode/100DaysOfCode_JS/log.md

 Working on a small project for a local sports club.
 Made some progress, reading up on the Round Robin search algoirthm.

 **Folder Name:** Currently in a private repository.

+### Day 71: Sept 09, 2016

+Started adding some of the UI needed for users to add drawings without editing the code.

+**Folder Name:** 12 Drawing with Arrays